Jayasenthur/walmart-sales-data-pipeline/README.md

 ## 2\.
 Why Partitioning Matters:

-**Performance:**  Partitioning enables parallel execution, improving performance, especially with large datasets.
+* **Performance:**  Partitioning enables parallel execution, improving performance, especially with large datasets.
-**Data Locality:**: Partitions are often processed on the nodes where the data resides, minimizing network latency and reducing data movement.
+* **Data Locality:**: Partitions are often processed on the nodes where the data resides, minimizing network latency and reducing data movement.

 ## 3\.
 Setting Number of Partitions:

 * In this script, we set `spark.sql.shuffle.partitions` to 200.
 This configuration controls the number of partitions used during shuffle operations (such as joins and aggregations).
 Increasing this value is beneficial for large datasets to prevent memory issues and improve performance.
-However, setting it too high could add overhead.

 ## 4\.
 Caching DataFrames: